semrush/intergalactic/website/docs/components/date-picker/date-a11y.md

 ## What component has

 * If the dropdown with the calendar grid opens, then a current date gets the focus.
-* If a date is selected, the accessible name of the "Select date" button is updated to include the selected date.
+* If a date is selected, the accessible name of the "Date field" input is updated to include the selected date.

 ### Keyboard support